LukeGall/Level-4-Solo-Project/notesDiary.md

 Rough Puzzle creation plan (not in order)
 * MakePuzzle component
 * Make confirmation component
-* Make puzzle board.ts
+* Make puzzle board.ts - done
 * Add set of pieces to board object and make pieces enum - done
 * Move create piece to board.ts - done
-* set up delete piece function
+* set up delete piece function - done
 * Set up locked var on piece to determine if it can be clicked and deleted - done;
 * Create createPuzzle service
-Board service needs to set board instead of just having a base one, meaning the functionality of the service can be used for different board, in our case a puzzle board.
+Board service needs to set board instead of just having a base one, meaning the functionality of the service can be used for different board, in our case a puzzle board. - done
-* Make sure pieces doesn't use click in it's process marble
+* Make sure pieces doesn't use click in it's process marble - done

 Make puzzle component
 * Will include board plus selection bar and buttons for lock in